Nathan Wood (cricketer): Cheshire C.C.C

 He left Lancashire at the end of the 2000 season and proceeded to join Cheshire for the 2001 season.
 He made a single Minor Counties Championship appearance against Oxfordshire scoring 83 in the first innings and 57 in the second innings and a single MCCA Knockout Trophy appearance against the Derbyshire Cricket Board.
 In September 2001, Wood made a single List A appearance for the county against Cornwall in the 2nd round of the 2002 Cheltenham & Gloucester Trophy which was held in 2001 to avoid fixture congestion the following season.
 He scored 50 runs in this match, before being dismissed by Steven Pope.
 2001 was his final season with Cheshire, whereupon he retired from professional cricket.

 Cricket-playing relations

 His father, Barry, played Test cricket for England and first-class cricket for Yorkshire, Lancashire and Derbyshire, while his uncle, Ronald, played first-class cricket for Yorkshire.

 Coaching career

 Post cricket, Wood went into personal coaching where he founded and managed numerous businesses spanning fitness, sport and business.
 During this time he returned to cricket, which included a stint with Lancashire County Cricket Club as a pathway coach, and qualifying as an ECB Level 4 Master Coach.
 Subsequently he launched Nathan Wood Consulting, a private business offering coaching and mentoring services to athletes, coaches, and sporting organisations.

 ECB

-In 2018, Wood was appointed International & Specialist Coach Development Lead at the England and Wales Cricket Board.
+In 2018, Wood was appointed International & Specialist Coach Development Lead at the England and Wales Cricket Board (ECB), and was promoted to Interim Head of Coach Development in 2022.
+He left the ECB in 2024.